-1. Crude Protein (%)
+3.1.1.
+Crude Protein (%)

 Crude protein content showed a clear increasing trend throughout the growth cycle, rising from 27.87% at 45 DAS to a peak of 33.75% at 105 DAS, followed by a minor decline to 33.49% at 120 DAS.
-This pattern aligns with increased protein synthesis during active vegetative and mid-maturity phases, with the slight decrease possibly reflecting senescence-related shifts in nitrogen metabolism (Groot et al., 2018; Tisdale et al., 2003).
+This pattern aligns with increased protein synthesis during active vegetative and mid-maturity phases, with the slight decrease possibly reflecting senescence-related shifts in nitrogen metabolism (Groot et al., 2018;).
 The consistently high protein levels at later stages suggest kenaf’s potential as a protein-rich forage crop even beyond mid-maturity.

-2. Phosphorus (P) and Potassium (K) (%)
+3.1.2.
+Phosphorus (P) and Potassium (K) (%)

 Phosphorus and potassium levels both followed a bell-shaped trend.
 P content increased from 0.2167% (45 DAS) to a maximum of 0.3732% (90 DAS), then declined slightly by 120 DAS.
 Similarly, K peaked at 0.2780% (75 DAS) before decreasing.
 These trends are consistent with their physiological roles in energy transfer, photosynthesis, and enzyme activation during rapid vegetative growth.
-As plants transition toward maturity, nutrient demand shifts, and uptake or allocation may decline (Malik et al., 2017; Garnier et al., 2004).
+As plants transition toward maturity, nutrient demand shifts, and uptake or allocation may decline (Malik et al., 2017;).

-3. Sulfur (S, %)
+3.1.3.
+Sulfur (S, %)

 Sulfur concentrations remained relatively stable throughout the sampling period, ranging from 0.3371% to 0.3787%.
 A modest peak at 60 DAS suggests its role in early-stage protein and coenzyme synthesis.
-The mild fluctuations thereafter imply that sulfur availability was sufficient and its function remained constant during plant maturation (Haug et al., 2007).
+The mild fluctuations thereafter imply that sulfur availability was sufficient and its function remained constant during plant maturation ().

-4. Sodium (Na, %)
+3.1.4.
+Sodium (Na, %)